 To make sure you don’t forget anything, note them down as soon as they come to you (PC Mag), which is why I prefer using an app on my phone for my to do lists.
 Furthermore, just the act of creating to do lists can make you more efficient, especially when overwhelmed with tasks (Masicampo and Baumeister, 2011).

-Intrusive thoughts affect our attention of the following task by reminding us of the unfinished one.
+Intrusive thoughts affect our attention to the following task by reminding us of the unfinished one.
 So having to do lists that track your tasks can reduce this burden on your brain (Forbes).
 Because your to do lists has a record of your tasks, intrusive thoughts don’t need to remind you of them.
 Thus, you’re freeing cognitive resources (Masicampo and Baumeister, 2011).

 To do lists, are an effective tool in making us more organised and reliable (Mind Tools).
 Got a deadline?
 Break down everything you need to do and put them in order of priority so you can meet that deadline, crossing the tasks off as you go along.
 By creating to do lists and splitting the tasks into trackable chunks, you’re making your workload more manageable and creating a clear plan of action (Checkify).